ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/project.rst

    export PYAEDT_SCRIPT_VERSION=2024.1
    python.exe path/to/pyaedt/workflows/project/import_nastran.py --file_path="my_file.stl"

-Fianlly, the extension can be used in a python script without the user interface with the following code:
+Finally, this code shows how you can run the extension directly from a Python script:

 .. code:: python